patelmeet1009/soldpress/readme.txt

 == Description ==

-SoldPress is a WordPress plugin to enable CREA’s members to easily disseminate MLS® listing content on WordPress Sites.
+[SoldPress](http://www.sanskript.com/products/soldpress) is a WordPress plugin to enable CREA’s members to easily disseminate MLS® listing content on WordPress Sites.
+It helps ensure that listing content that is displayed is accurate, up to date, and uses CREA’s trademarks correctly.

 SoldPress is a designed to connect directly to CREA's RETS API without the need to integrate with Third Party Vendors.